 This booklet has been prepared to help you and your son/daughter consider the various courses available for Years 10 and 11.
-Each subject areas has a brief synopsis of the course and other information related to it.
-There is a contents page and at the end is a copy of the options form.
-All students have been given their own personalised version of the options form which must be completed and handed in by 3:30pm Monday 9th March 2020.
+Each subject area has a brief synopsis of the course and other information related to it.
+There are videos available online to supplement all of this written information.
+A guide to the process will give you further detail as to the available courses and also the details as to the process itself.
+Links have been sent by e-mail to an online options form which must be completed by 3:30pm Monday 8th March 2021.

 Students have to make a small number of choices as much of their KS4 curriculum is prescribed by the requirements of the National Curriculum to ensure we provide a broad and balanced education.
-Therefore, all students must study RE, English, Mathematics, Science, PE and Values Education.
+Therefore, all students must study RE, English, Mathematics, Science and PE.

 In addition, we are constantly updating our curriculum delivery to provide, wherever possible, pathways of personalised learning that are most appropriate to the needs and abilities of our students.
 As a consequence, you will see a large variety of subjects including applied learning options.
-In opting for any subject it is essential to note the demands of the subject are taken into account, along with the natural link to particular interests etc.
+In opting for any subject it is essential to note the demands of the subject are taken into account, along with the natural link to an individual's particular interests.

 I look forward to working with you on and beyond 4th February.
-Hopefully the evening will offer you some further insight and advice.
+Hopefully the information available to you online will offer you some further insight and advice.
 Please remember that success depends upon a student's regular attendance, hard work and commitment during the five terms before most public examinations are taken.
 We appreciate your support and co-operation to ensure all our students reach their potential.

-Yours sincerely.
+Yours sincerely,